inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 #. signal analog model

-With the help of the above models, the medium module computes when, where, and how signals arrive at receivers, including the set of interfering signals and noises.
+With the help of the above models, the radio medium module computes when, where, and how signals arrive at receivers, including the set of interfering signals and noises.
 In addition, the medium module also contains various mechanisms and ways to improve the scalability of